mwlang/binance/README.md

 client = Binance::Websocket.new
 listener = client.depth SYMBOLS, OrderBookHandler
 ```
-Note:  Note all streams have convenient classes or serializers.
+Note:  Not all streams have convenience classes or serializers.
 Pull requests greatly appreciated!
+The following streams have convenience classes:

+* `combo` -- pass an array of symbols and array of streams (more info below)
+* `aggregate_trade` -- opens `aggTrade` stream on given array of symbols
+* `trade` -- opens `trade` stream on given array of symbols
+* `ticker` -- opens `ticker` stream
+* `book_ticker` -- opens `bookTicker` stream
+* `depth` -- opens `depth` stream (pass also speed param "100ms" for faster updates)

 If you want to handle the scenario where the Binance server sometimes stops sending
-data to the client, but doesn't actually close the stream, then invoke with a Timeout span:
+data to the client, but doesn't actually close the stream, then invoke with a Timeout span greater than zero:

 ```crystal
 # ...